erkam-o/DynamicHeatFlow/README.md

 Engin Bagda, Milan Dlabal, Erkam Talha Öztürk

+Full report of the program can be found here.

 Assessment of the energy balance of buildings depends on estimations of the temperature driven dynamic heat flow through walls between inside and outside.
 ISO 13790:2008-03-01 “Energy performance of buildings – Calculation of energy use for space heating and cooling” mentions different methods to calculate the dynamic heat transfer in walls at hourly changing temperatures.
 In this work the Crank-Nicolson Method in combination with the Thomas algorithm is used to calculate dynamic heat transfer through walls.